leichak/dawproject-rs/README.md

 Todo:

+- clean-up naming
-- ensure full-compatibility with original DawProject repository.
+- ensure full-compatibility with original DawProject repository when saving / loading by comparing XML content.
+- provide helper functions for all structs useful when creating

 ## License